mhmoudsami/Example-Use-of-laravel-macro-trait/README.md

 }
 ```
 php passes the function name in this case "subtract" with the parameters (20 , 10)

-the function calls the 'hasMacro' method which return a boolean value weather or not the function exist in
+the function calls the 'hasMacro' method which return a boolean value
-the macros array
+weather or not the function exist in the macros array.
-if it`s found it returns the function call
+if it`s found it returns the function call .
-else it throws 'BadMethodCallException'
+else it throws 'BadMethodCallException'.